 Serving Suggestions

 This fruit tree display would be such a great way to serve fruit for a Christmas party, your New Year’s event, or on Christmas Day.
-It would also be a fun breakfast surprise for a holiday brunch!
-Pair it with some of this Greek yogurt fruit dip and these other holiday appetizers, cheese boards, and Christmas fruit ideas for a real holiday feast.

 Recipe Variations

 - Add chocolate: Chocolate-dipped fruits are a perfect addition to this display.
 Dip some strawberries, blueberries, or mandarin orange slices, let them set, then attach them like normal.
-This will change the color palette of the tree, but it’ll add a lovely flavor.
+This will change the color palette of the tree, but it’ll add a nice flavor.

 - Change the design: This tree is artfully arranged to keep the different types of fruits separate on the tree.
 You don’t have to do that, though!
 You can also add thick horizontal bands of all one fruit or try arranging each type of fruit in a vertical spiral going around the cone.